Akosuaa Fosuah is an experienced (and strong) member of the Berekum silviculture team

 Navigating cultural context

 Form Ghana’s employees live in neighbouring communities where gender roles remain traditionally defined.
-The company is candid about this tension.
 Female leaders must navigate peer pressure, tribal customs and perceptions about the role of women with children, and personal criticism.

 The company's response is to equip employees to manage these perceptions and challenges.
 Female and male leaders at Form Ghana are mentored to build confidence, credibility, and respect for all.
 Women are coached in assertiveness and in building their authority through demonstrated competence and the ability to ask for help.